Will My Insurance Cover My Weight Loss Surgery?

 Does Medicaid Cover Weight Loss Surgery?

 Most Medicaid plans do cover some bariatric surgeries including gastric bypass, gastric sleeve, and gastric lap band surgery.
 They have a qualifying process like other insurance companies but will also treat adolescents.
-The challenge may be finding a bariatric surgeon that accepts Medicaid as their reimbursement rate to doctors is usually lower than other forms of medical insurance.
+The challenge may be finding a bariatric surgeon who accepts Medicaid as their reimbursement rate to doctors is usually lower than other forms of medical insurance.

 Does Blue Cross Blue Shield Cover Weight Loss Surgery?